AI-Matrix

 The starting amount is always the first digit in the set.

-In the case of the example I gave you.
-We ended up with the following set starting with 1, and adding by 7 per value.
+In the case of the example I gave you, we ended up with the following set, starting with one and adding by 7 per value.

 1,8,15,22,29,36,43,50

-Then all you have to do is subtract the next number by the previous number.
+Then, all you have to do is subtract the next number from the previous number.

-You then move to the next number in the set which is 8.
+You then move to the next number in the set, moving from 1 to 8.
 The number after 8 is 15.
 So 15-8=7.

-You do this with all numbers in the set.
-This solves the first-dimensional loop.
-As it solves the difference between the numbers per iteration.
+You do this with all the numbers in the set.
+This solves the first-dimensional loop or sumitation as it solves the difference between the numbers per iteration.

 8-1=7